A Bayesian inference approach for determining player abilities in football: The data

 It should be noted that OffsideGiven is the inverse of OffsideProvoked and as such we remove one of these events from the data.
 Henceforth, it is assumed that the event type OffsideGiven is removed from the data, rewarding the defensive side for provoking an offside through OffsideProvoked.
-The frequency of each event type (after removing Pass) during the Liverpool vs Stoke match, which occurred on the 17th August 2013, is shown in figure~\ref{typefig}.
-The match is typical of any fixture within in the dataset.
+The frequency of each event type (after removing Pass) during the 2013/2014 and 2014/2015 English Premier League seasons is shown in Figure~\ref{typefig}.
 Pass dominates the data over all other event types recorded, with a ratio of approximately 10:1 to BallRecovery, and hence is removed for clarity.
-This is not surprising given the make up of a soccer match (where teams mainly pass the ball).
+This is not surprising given the make up of a football match (where teams mainly pass the ball).

-In determining a player's ability for a given event type we make the assumption that the more times a player is involved, the better they are at that event type; for example, a player who makes more passes than another player is assumed to be the better passer.
-On this basis, we can transform the data displayed in table~\ref{tab-data} to represent the number of each event type each player is involved in, at a fixture by fixture level.
-This count data is illustrated in table~\ref{tab-count}.
-It is to this data, which the methods of Section~\ref{bayes} will be applied.
+In determining a player's ability for a given event type we make the assumption that the more times a player is involved the better they are at that event type.
+For example, a player who makes more passes than another player is assumed to be the better passer.
+On this basis, we can transform the data to represent the number of each event type each player is involved in at a game by game level.
+This count data is illustrated in Table~\ref{tab-count}.
+It is to this data which the methods of Section~\ref{bayes} will be applied.